 RESULTS

-After successfully completing their General Examination, students should be devoting their time to dissertation research and writing, precepting (when available), and professional activities as appropriate.
+After successfully completing their General Examination, students devote their time to dissertation research and writing, precepting (when available), and professional activities as appropriate.
+When Seminar work into the third-year has been approved, those students will also be continuing coursework.

 Students should begin considering possible doctoral dissertation subjects as soon as possible after admission to the program and are urged to identify and meet with faculty whose interests seem best suited to a potential dissertation topic.
 Concentrated work on the dissertation begins after the successful completion of the General Exam; students should schedule a meeting with a prospective advisor(s) early in the third year to discuss potential topics.
 Prospective advisors and students are urged to have a frank conversation early in the process to clarify expectations and responsibilities, to work out a mutually beneficial schedule for meetings and deadlines, and establish clear guidelines for communications and expectations regarding reading drafts, requests for letters of recommendations, managing of outside activities (conferences, teaching, publications), etc. It is the students’ responsibility to maintain contact with their advisors and make sure that they are making adequate progress on the dissertation.